-Of course, it is important to ensure that prerequisites are covered, however, this only applies to some university courses.
 Every year we find those students who have achieved the greatest success have been those who selected courses they were interested in and had a passion for.
 A student who is interested in a subject will be motivated to engage in the course and work to their best ability.

-As a student entering into senior studies within the Nirimba Collegiate in 2024, you are fortunate to have available to you the broadest choice of subjects on offer in the state.
-As a result of our Collegiate recalibration, we are able to offer even greater choice and flexibility in senior pathways.
-The Collegiate Schools also have direct links with Western Sydney University and TAFE on the Nirimba Precinct, which means you can apply to access TAFE and University study as part of your HSC.
+As a student entering senior studies within the Nirimba Collegiate in 2026, you are fortunate to have the broadest choice of subjects on offer in the state with greater flexibility in senior pathways.

-The information about the courses in this book are accurate with respect to what NESA, the New South Wales Education Standards Authority has released at the time of this book's publication.
-NESA has clear and easy to access information about the new HSC syllabuses, examination changes and advice on selecting subjects on their website: https://educationstandards.nsw.edu.au/wps/portal/nesa/home
+The information about the courses in this book are accurate with respect to what NESA, the New South Wales Education Standards Authority, has released at the time of this book's publication.
+NESA has clear and easy to access information about the new HSC syllabuses, examination changes and advice on selecting subjects on their website:

+https://educationstandards.nsw.edu.au/wps/portal/nesa/home